 Pacific Rim National Park, British Columbia

 Perched on the edge of the Pacific in Tofino, camping at Green Point in Pacific Rim National Park will give you a new understanding of the wild, west coast.
-The campground has recently been upgraded, and wait has been worth it in order to access this rainforested park on the edge of the Pacific.
+The campground has recently been upgraded, and the wait has been worth it in order to access this rainforested park on the edge of the Pacific.

 The campground fronts onto the wide expanse of spectacular Long Beach.
 There’s nothing between you and Japan except for the wild pounding surf of the Pacific Ocean.
+Click here if you’re looking for more British Columbia camping tips.

 Newbie Camping Tips